zonemaster/zonemaster-cli/USING.md

 ### Using Docker

-To run Zonemaster-CLI on docker you have to make sure that Docker is installed.
+To run Zonemaster-CLI on Docker you have to make sure that Docker is installed on the computer and that you can run Docker on it.
+* Instructions for installation are found on Docker [get started] page.
+* Run the command `docker ps` on the command line to verify that you can run Docker on the computer.

-Instructions for installation are found on Docker [get started] page.
-When Docker has been installed, no more installation is needed to run `zonemaster-cli`.
+When Docker has been correctly installed, no more installation is needed to run `zonemaster-cli`.
 Just follow the examples below.

 ### Local installation